faassen/secretweblog_zola/content/posts/zope-3-will-support-xml.md

 tags = ["zope", "xml", "silva"]
 +++

-# Zope 3 will support XML

 Paul Everitt asks [Should Zope 3 support XML?](http://radio.weblogs.com/0116506/2005/03/11.html#a303).
-The answer is of course, *yes, it should*, and, what's more, *yes it will*, and [Infrae](http://www.infrae.com) will be one party working on it.
+The answer is of course, _yes, it should_, and, what's more, _yes it will_, and [Infrae](http://www.infrae.com) will be one party working on it.
 In fact, we've [already worked on it](http://codespeak.net/svn/z3/zopexml).